VPGTrans: Transfer Visual Prompt Generator across LLMs: Preliminary

-\paragraph{Implementation Details.} We follow the same implementation details of BLIP-2, via the open code.\footnote{\url{https://github.com/salesforce/lavis}} Concretely, we use FP16 for OPT and BFloat16 for FlanT5 for the model training.
+\paragraph{Implementation Details.} We follow the same implementation details of BLIP-2, via the open code.\footnote{\url{https://github.com/salesforce/lavis}} Concretely, we use FP16 and BFloat16 for OPT and FlanT5 respectively in the model training.
 For the learning rate, we first conduct a linear warm-up from 1e-6 to 1e-4, and then use a cosine learning rate schedule with the minimal $lr$=1e-5 for 10 epochs.
 Due to the limited data amount, we slightly decrease the batch size, which we find beneficial for the final performance.
 Specifically, we set the batch size of 1,728 and 1,152 for OPT and FlanT5-based models, respectively.
-Gradient accumulation is applied to achieve the target batch size.